Faz1990/multinational-retail-data-centralisation/README.md

 ```

-This will execute the data processing pipeline.
+Running this script will execute the data processing pipeline, which involves extracting data from various sources, cleaning it, and uploading it to the database.

 ## File Structure